Income & Debt Details

 Total Monthly Debt: Sum of all EMIs, Rent, and Credit Card minimums.

 Gross Monthly Income: Pre-tax monthly salary or business income.
+Check your Net Worth to see your full financial health.

-Healthy Benchmark: Below 35% is considered Excellent.
+Healthy Benchmark: Below 35% is considered Excellent by top Indian lenders.

 Example Analysis (India)